W. Godfrey Wood: Businesses

-Wood still holds the collegiate season record for lowest goals against average (1.27 GAA, in 1962), as a goalie for Harvard's hockey team.
-His save percentage of .945 ranks second in all-time NCAA standings (only .001 behind .946).
-He was the last player cut from the United States team that would play the 1964 Winter Olympics.

-In 1971, Wood was one of the founding partners of a World Hockey Association franchise based in New England, along with Howard Baldwin, John Colburn, and William Barnes.
+In 1971, Wood was one of the founding partners of a World Hockey Association franchise based in New England, along with Howard Baldwin, John Colburn, William Barnes, Robert Schmertz, and John Giordano.
 Originally known as New England Whalers upon its inception in 1972, the franchise would later be renamed Hartford Whalers when joining the National Hockey League in 1979.

+On September 25, 1985, Wood was part of a group that agreed to purchase the NHL's Boston Bruins and the Boston Garden for $50 million.
+Wood was slated to take over as team president while James F. Brennan would manage the business end.
+On October 30, 1985, Brennan announced that the deal was "the deal is dead in the water" due to dispute with owner Delaware North over concessions.

-Wood was part of a group that bid for the NHL's Boston Bruins in 1985, and in 1990 served as front man for future Boston Red Sox owner John W. Henry’s unsuccessful Miami expansion bid in the NHL (where the league instead awarded a franchise to Tampa).
+In 1990, Wood was front man for future Boston Red Sox owner John W. Henry’s unsuccessful Miami expansion bid in the NHL (where the league instead awarded a franchise to Tampa).
 Wood owned the Nashville Knights of the East Coast Hockey League for several years in the early 1990s.
-In 1993 he partnered with Tom Ebright, owner of the American Hockey League’s Baltimore Skipjacks, to move that franchise to Portland, Maine’s Cumberland County Civic Center, and served for three years as general manager to the Portland Pirates.
-In 1995, Wood created the Roller Hockey InternationalNew England Stingers, who lasted only one season.
+In 1993, he partnered with Tom Ebright, owner of the American Hockey League’s Baltimore Skipjacks, to move that franchise to Portland, Maine’s Cumberland County Civic Center, and served for three years as general manager of the Portland Pirates.
+In 1995, Wood created the Roller Hockey International's New England Stingers, who lasted only one season.

 He was president of Penguins Attractions, a sports merchandising and holding company in Falmouth, Massachusetts that was affiliated with the Pittsburgh Penguins.